Skip to main content

 Sources:

-1. Percentage of clients with a documented comprehensive HIV-related history that is inclusive of all components listed in the OAHS Standard.
+1. Percentage of clients with a documented comprehensive HIV-related history, inclusive of all the components listed in the OAHS Standard.

-Physical examination: Providers should perform a baseline and annual comprehensive physical examination, with attention to areas potentially affected by HIV.
+Physical examination: Providers will perform a baseline and annual comprehensive physical examination, with attention to the areas potentially affected by HIV.

 Sources:

-Laboratory Tests: Providers should follow the most recent HHS guidelines, which contain detailed recommendations on laboratory tests for initial assessment and treatment monitoring, including appropriate testing intervals.
-A licensed provider should order all tests, which may include, as clinically indicated:
+Laboratory Tests: Providers will follow the most recent HHS guidelines, which contain detailed recommendations on laboratory tests for an initial assessment and treatment monitoring, including the appropriate testing intervals.
+A licensed provider must order all tests.

-• Genotypic drug-resistance testing before or at the time of initiation of antiretroviral therapy (refer to HHS guidelines for guidance on other scenarios where resistance testing is recommended).
-ART initiation should not be delayed pending the results of resistance testing.
+• Genotypic drug-resistance testing before or at the time of initiation of antiretroviral therapy (refer to HHS guidelines for guidance on other scenarios where experts recommend resistance testing).
+Providers will not delay ART initiation pending the results of resistance testing.

-• Hepatitis A antibody, hepatitis B serology (surface antigen, core antibody, and surface antibody), and hepatitis C antibody screens at initial intake, and when otherwise clinically indicated
+• Hepatitis A antibody, hepatitis B serology (surface antigen, core antibody, and surface antibody), and hepatitis C antibody screens at the initial intake and when otherwise clinically indicated.

 • Gonorrhea (GC) and chlamydia (CT) testing at all applicable sites